magland/neurosift-blog/README.md

 2024-10-17

-Today Ben pointed me to a new paper in Nature Neuroscience and suggested I make the technique available in Neurosift/Dendro.
+Today, I came across a new paper in Nature Neuroscience that presents an exciting technique, which I decided to incorporate into Neurosift/Dendro (thanks Ben).
 [Rastermap](https://www.nature.com/articles/s41593-024-01783-4) is a method for visualizing large-scale neural recordings by sorting neurons based on their activity patterns.
 To build this into Neurosift, I added two new Dendro-enabled features.

 **Multiscale Spike Density Plot**.
 The first new Dendro processor I implemented is a multiscale spike density plot.
 This plot downscales the spike train data (in a NWB units table) at multiple temporal resolutions, allowing users to zoom all the way out and still have the interface be responsive.
 By preparing the multiscale spike density array via a Dendro job, Neurosift now handles large spike train datasets much more efficiently.
 [Here's the source code](https://github.com/magland/dendro/blob/main/apps/hello_neurosift/MultiscaleSpikeDensity.py).